22ZERO and our Why

 In September 2018, I connected with a research nonprofit in Albuquerque, NM and had my paradigm changed forever.
-I learned of their new treatment for trauma, which is an absolute breakthrough.
-This new treatment is for the clinical world and has science to support their claims of 92 percent success at ending PTSD.
-We have funded more than 20 licensed counselors in this process.
+I learned of new and effective treatments for trauma, which are hidden breakthroughs.
+A new treatment scientifically studied for the clinical world with science to support their claims of 92 percent success at ending PTSD symptoms.
+We have funded more than 20 licensed counselors in their process.

-We decided to create a process we call sight-sensory separation, and the Tactical Resiliency Process (TRP) was born.
-We do have several PHDs and Licensed Mental Health Counselors eager to help us as with our clinical research, which is exciting.
-Our first audience for a study are incarcerated veterans suffering from PTSD in a Florida prison that is within 6 months of leaving prison.
-Our goal in the resiliency training is to use zero content about traumatic emotions or extreme negative emotions and avoid counseling clients.
+We decided to create our own process we call sight-sensory separation, and the Tactical Resiliency Process (TRP) was born.
+We have several PHDs and Licensed Mental Health Counselors eager to help us as with our clinical research, which is exciting.
+Our goal in the resiliency training is to use NO content about traumatic incidents or extreme negative emotions and avoid counseling clients.
 We do have counselors that we will refer clients to.
 We are here to give the individual the resiliency skills to bounce back from trauma or extreme negative emotions, teaching their brain a new skill.
 Effectively ending the symptoms associated with PTSD.
 A 100 client study proved effective at ending PTSD symptoms in all 100 using the Tactical Resiliency Process (TRP).
 To date we have trained 69 peer coaches, counselors, deputy sheriff’s, police officers, fire fighters, members of the Florida National Guard and Florida Air National Guard.

 “We are our brothers and sisters’, healers”

 - Masters of Public Administration, from Central Michigan University

 - U.S. Army retired, Sergeant First Class (E-7)

 - Deputy Sheriff retired

 - The Developer of the 22Zero Resilient Heroes Coaching Program